-The US army has been making strides to incorporate 3D printing into their workflow like using Bio-printed organs.
+The US Army has been making strides to incorporate 3D printing into their workflow like using Bio-printed organs.
 A few weeks ago we reported how Marines in the III Marine Expeditionary Force in Okinawa were using a 3D metal printer to facilitate repairs.

-Recent news about Military strides focuses on twenty-six final year cadets at West Point, a United States Military Academy in New York who are conducting research on the methods and benefits of bio-printing in the field.
+Recent news about Military strides focuses on twenty-six final-year cadets at West Point, a United States Military Academy in New York who are conducting research on the methods and benefits of bio-printing in the field.

 Though the research program is still in its infancy, the researchers have been able to 3D print viable products that have helped victims in the field.

-A test for the research’s viability was positive and the first demonstration of cyber manufacturing where complex designs were transmitted and produced in a remote location, when Barnhill’s, during his trip abroad was also able to bio-print a meniscus.
-A meniscus is the disk-shaped piece of cartilage that absorbs shock inside a joint.
+A test for the research’s viability was positive and the first demonstration of cyber manufacturing where complex designs were transmitted and produced in a remote location, when Barnhill, during his trip abroad was also able to bio-print a meniscus.
+A meniscus is a disk-shaped piece of cartilage that absorbs shock inside a joint.
 Barnhill was able to get a 3D image delivered to him by email from the United States to his remote location to print the cartilage.

 “There can be difficulties with that.
 Right now, we’re trying to just make a viable meniscus.
 Then, we’ll look into further research to be able to work on methods of actually placing it into the body.”